 Each honorable mention recipient’s organization will receive a $1,000 award to support professional development programs for the candidate and/or its staff.

 Candidates must demonstrate leadership excellence in innovation, motivation, community-building, inclusiveness or diversity or ethical integrity.
-The competition, which is sponsored by Gelman, Rosenberg & Freedman CPAs and administered by the Center for Nonprofit Advancement, is open to any chief executive of a Washington-area nonprofit organization with an annual budget of up to $10 million.
+The competition, which is sponsored by Gelman, Rosenberg & Freedman CPAs and administered by the Center for Nonprofit Advancement, is open to any executive director, CEO, president or other chief salaried employee of a Washington-area nonprofit organization with an annual budget of under $10 million.

 Any individual meeting the above requirements may be nominated.
-There is no fee to participate.
+There is no fee or membership requirements to participate.
 Board members, staff, volunteers, clients and business or community members may nominate a chief executive for this award.

 For more information: